Avokald/blog/USER_STORIES.md

 ### Tag
 - [x] Title
 - [x] Posts
-- [ ] Tag posts can be sorted by popularity or creation time
+- [ ] Tag posts are orderable
 - [ ] Logged in user can ignore it
 - [ ] Created when user publishes new post with given tag
 - [ ]
+- [ ]

+---

+## Ideas and improvements

+- [ ] Rating, bookmarks count, view count and other constantly changed values move to NoSql database (Mongo?)
+- [ ] Editor can make titles and subtitles for table of content
+- [ ] Progress bar for post length
 - [ ]

 ---